 A Message to Realtors: How to Catch Mold BEFORE the Home Inspection Kills Your Deal

 Every realtor knows that mold is a real-time problem when it is found during a home inspection.
 With some simple steps, you can save your deal before the home inspection report ever comes back.
 The question is how can you save the deal before the mold os even found?
-There are different steps that you can follow and apply in homes you are listing to catch and eliminate mold before the home inspection even occurs.
-Many buyers get afraid of mold and addressing the problem by a certified mold professional prior to listing your properties, will help eliminate the price haggling and deals getting killed due to buyer’s cold feet.
+There are different steps that you can follow.
+To apply in homes you are listing to catch and eliminate mold before the home inspection even occurs.
+Many buyers get afraid of mold.
+However, it’s best to address the problem by a certified mold professional prior to listing your properties.
+It will help eliminate the price haggling and deals getting killed due to buyer’s cold feet.
 In this article, we will address some of the most common questions we receive about mold and selling of property.

 Should a Mold Inspection or Testing Be Done Prior to Listing the House?

-Why is a Mold Inspection Recommended In Addition to a Home Inspection?
+Why are Mold Inspections Recommended In Addition to a Home Inspection?

-Simply put, many home inspectors do not have the training or experience to properly identify mold or where to look for damage.
-We have seen home inspection reports indicate a mold problem only to discover that the “mold” they indicated was just dirt.
-And many times we have seen home inspectors overlook mold and the buyer to find it themselves.
-We must always consider that buyers are becoming more and more educated about mold as it becomes a more common topic in the news and internet-based media.
+Simply put, many home inspectors do not have the training or experience to properly identify mold.
+Nor the knowledge of all the places to look for damage.
+We have seen home inspection reports indicate a mold problem.
+To only to discover that the “mold” they indicated was just dirt.
+And many times we have seen home inspectors overlook a mold and the buyer to find it themselves.
+We must always consider that buyers are becoming more and more educated about mold.
+As it becomes a more common topic in the news and internet-based media.

 Let’s get started today and get rid of unwanted mold growth and seal a great deal for your home.